CHILDRIGHT2SLeep VIENNA CONFERENCE

 Recommended for Advanced Practitioners

-These workshops provides a comprehensive introduction to reading and interpreting interpret polysomnography- (PSG), monitor-, and wearable-based data.
-Designed for healthcare professionals and sleep specialists, the session covers key elements of the data, including sleep stages, physiological signals, and common patterns observed in sleep disorders.
-Participants will gain practical skills to analyze results, enhancing their ability to diagnose and manage sleep-related conditions effectively.
+These workshops provided a comprehensive introduction to reading and interpreting polysomnography (PSG)- (Part 1), monitor-, and wearable-based data (Part 2).
+Designed for healthcare professionals and sleep specialists, the first workshop covered key elements of the data, including sleep stages, physiological signals, and common patterns observed in sleep disorders.
+Designed for healthcare professionals and practitioners at different levels of the stepped-care model, the second workshop reviewed alternatives to PSG.
+We aimed for participants to gain practical skills to analyze results, enhancing their ability to diagnose and manage sleep-related conditions effectively.

 -

-Peter Anderer (Wien, AT); Dorit Aschmann-Mühlhans (Landshut, D); Georg Dorffner (Wien, AT); Manuel Kemethofer (Wien, AT); Gerhard Klösch (Wien, AT); Sebastian Kerzel (Regensburg, D); Axel Hübler (Chemnitz, D); Andreas Patzak (Berlin, D); Regina Rath-Wacenovsky (Mödling, AT); Zsofia Rona (Mödling, AT); Thorsten Schäfer (Bochum, D); Astrid Sonnleitner (Graz, AT); Daniel Trachsel (Basel, CH).
+Part 2.
+Peter Anderer (Vienna, AT); Dorit Aschmann-Mühlhans (Landshut, GER); Georg Dorffner (Vienna, AT); Manuel Kemethofer (Vienna, AT); Gerhard Klösch (Vienna, AT); Sebastian Kerzel (Regensburg, GER); Axel Hübler (Chemnitz, GER); Andreas Patzak (Berlin, GER); Regina Rath-Wacenovsky (Mödling, AT); Zsofia Rona (Mödling, AT); Astrid Sonnleitner (Graz, AT); Daniel Trachsel (Basel, CH).

 CRASH COURSE III